Dental Crowns Indianapolis, IN

 How long do dental crowns last?

 The lifespan of a dental crown depends on the material used, oral hygiene, and habits such as grinding teeth.
 On average, crowns last between 10 to 15 years, but they can last even longer with good care.
 Avoiding hard foods, practicing good oral hygiene, and visiting our office regularly can help extend the life of your crown.
-If a crown becomes loose or damaged, it may need to be replaced.
+If a crown becomes loose or damaged, you may need to replace it.

 Am I a candidate for dental crowns?

-Patients who still have the tooth root intact can receive dental crowns.
-If you have missing teeth, you may also receive dental implants, dentures, or dental bridges that can be capped off with dental crowns.
-Patients with tooth decay may need treatment but can receive dental crowns after the dentist removes the infection.
+Patients who still have the tooth root intact can get dental crowns.
+If you have missing teeth, you can also get dental implants, dentures, or dental bridges capped off with dental crowns.
+Patients with tooth decay may need treatment but can get dental crowns after the dentist removes the infection.

 Getting a dental crown is usually not painful because the dentist numbs the area before preparing the tooth.
-Some patients may experience slight sensitivity or discomfort after the procedure, but this typically subsides within a few days.
+Some patients may experience slight sensitivity or discomfort after the procedure, but this typically goes away after a few days.
 Over-the-counter pain relievers can help manage any mild discomfort.
-If the pain persists, you should contact us.
+If the pain persists, contact us.

 Can dental crowns fall out?

-Yes, a dental crown can fall off if the bonding cement weakens, the tooth structure changes or the crown becomes damaged.
+Yes, a dental crown can fall off if the bonding cement weakens, the tooth structure changes, or you damage the crown.
 If your crown falls off, contact us immediately.
-In some cases, we can reattach the same crown, but a new crown may be needed if it is damaged or the tooth underneath has changed.
-Avoid chewing on that side of your mouth until the issue is resolved.
+In some cases, we can reattach the same crown.
+You might need a new crown if it’s damaged or the tooth underneath has changed.
+Avoid chewing on that side of your mouth until we fix the issue.

 Can a crowned tooth get infected?

-Yes, a crowned tooth can be infected if bacteria get under the crown and reach the tooth’s nerve.
-This can happen if decay forms beneath the crown or the tooth was previously treated with a root canal but develops complications.
+Yes, a crowned tooth can get infections if bacteria gets under the crown and reaches the tooth’s nerve.
+This can happen if decay forms beneath the crown or the tooth was previously treated with a root canal.
 See us immediately if you experience pain, swelling, or sensitivity.

 Can dental crowns stain?

 Porcelain and ceramic crowns are stain-resistant but not completely immune to discoloration.
 Over time, consuming staining foods and drinks like coffee, tea, and red wine can cause slight color changes.
-Unlike natural teeth, crowns do not respond to teeth whitening treatments, so it’s important to maintain good oral hygiene to keep them looking their best.
+Unlike teeth, crowns don’t respond to teeth whitening treatments, so maintain good oral hygiene to keep them looking their best.

 Schedule a Dental Exam Today

-North Meridian Dental Excellence at 317.204.7134 or request a consultation with our professional team today.
-We welcome new patients of all ages and can meet your needs in a caring, compassionate environment.
+Call North Meridian Dental Excellence at 317-204-7134 or request an appointment online today.
+We welcome new patients of all ages fro Indianapolis, Carmel, and surrounding neighborhoods.
+Dr. Ahlbrecht and our team will meet your needs in a caring and compassionate environment.